Get guidance and advice on best practice when designing and implementing inclusive oral assessments.

 • decide if students will be allowed, or even encouraged, to draw diagrams to support their answers

-• consider the assessment weighting and whether moderation is required
+• consider the assessment weighting and whether moderation is required (if not moderating at the time, oral assessments with a weighting above 30% should be recorded for moderation purposes)

 • conduct a marker meeting before and after the assessment to discuss the task, the marking criteria, and matters arising.